censorship-no-archive/ceno1/doc/threatModel.md

 #### v.
 CENO Signaling channel establishment puzzle slots flooding

+In order to establish a secure signaling channel, Signal Bridges publish their public RSA key along with a quiz whose solution leads to a set of keys, hereon slots, that everybody can use to insert a page in Freenet.
+Clients generate a new channel, encrypt it so that it is readably only by the Signal Bridge and insert it into one of those slots.
+Eventually the Signal Bridge will poll the slots, discover and decrypt the request of a client and start accepting requests on that channel.
+However, in distributed storage networks such as Freenet, slots can be used only once and once consumed Signal Bridges will have to publish a new puzzle.
+A malicious adversary could keep inserting nonce and consuming the slots as soon as published, therefore causing a Denial Of Service on the channel establishment process.
+Previously established channels won't be affected by the slots flooding attack.

-This is a medium impact risk but an easily exploitable one.
-Future CENO versions will be using CAPTCHAs in order to stop the aumated spambots.
+This is a medium risk vulnerability (it doesn't affect the security of users or Insertion Authorities) but an easily exploitable one.
+Future CENO versions will require from users to solve a CAPTCHA the first time they are communicating with an Insertion Authority, in order to stop spambots.

 #### vi.
 CENO User machine compromisation / physical seizure

 This is a medium impact low risk issue.

 #### vii.
 Freenet traffic throttling

+Alarmed by the ever increasing capacity of global adversaries to actively perform network interference, we are considering the  possible scenario.
+It is known that Freenet users within China have been having problems with connecting with nodes outside of the country.

-Efforts have been made towards adding support for obfuscating Freenet nodes traffic but this is an ongoing process and needs the support of the pluggable transport implementors groups (for UDP traffic).
+Efforts have been made towards adding support for obfuscating Freenet nodes' traffic but this is an ongoing process and needs the support of the pluggable transport implementors groups (for UDP traffic).
+It is important to mention that usually adversaries throttle only outgoing connections, leaving .
+In such case, CENO will still be partially functional (see Security Objective "Resistance to active network interference")

 This is a high risk issue and exploitable only by adversaries who have access to the network infrastructure, such as ISPs.

 ##### viii.
 Insertion Authority Network Interference